Get Food Help

 Each week we help many people supplement their food budgets through our food pantry.
 This is a free service and is supplied by the donations of our members and others in the community.

 Our Food Pantry is open to the public on Tuesday from 7am to 3pm and 5:30pm to 7:30pm.
-The pantry is open on Thursday from 9am to 1pm.
 The food pantry is located off the north parking lot behind the sanctuary.
 Go to the back parking lot and look for the sign.

 We usually have a variety of canned items, pasta and sauce, bread, cereal, rice, peanut butter, and other staples.